+7.1 Overview

-- 7.1 Overview - 7.1.1 Complaints only rarely reach this formal level, but the Trust's Board of Directors is committed to supporting a Complaints Review Panel usually convened by the Local Governing Board).
-The Complaints Review Panel should normally be comprised of at least two Local Governing Board members (panel members will have no detailed previous knowledge of the case and will not include a Governor who investigated the complaint at Stage 3) and at least one member of the Trust Board of Trustees who is independent of the management and running of the school.
-The Chair of the Local Governing Board should not be a member of the Panel if they have been involved at the previous stage.
-The Panel will usually constitute three members. - 7.2 Timescale and documentation - 7.2.1 Where the Clerk to the Local Governing Board receives a complaint under these procedures, he or she will arrange for a Complaints Review Panel to meet between 12 and 20 school days from receipt of the letter and to inform the Company Secretary to the Trust immediately. - 7.2.2 The Headteacher should also be informed immediately that a complaint has been received and consulted about the proposed date of the hearing.
+7.1.1 Complaints only rarely reach this formal level, but the Trust's Board of Directors is committed to supporting a Complaints Review Panel usually convened by the Local Governing Body (LGB).
+The Complaints Review Panel should normally be comprised of at least two LGB members (panel members should have no detailed previous knowledge of the case and will not include a Governor who investigated the complaint at Stage 3) and at least one member of the Trust Board of Trustees as someone independent of the direct management and running of the school (not an employee of the Trust).
+The Chair of the Local Governing Body should not be a member of the Panel if they have been involved at the previous stage.
+The Panel should usually constitute three members.

+7.2 Timescale and documentation

-- 7.2.3 On issuing notification of the date and time of the hearing, the clerk will need to advise the Complainant and the Headteacher that any written documentation they wish the Panel to consider will need to be submitted in time to be circulated to Panel members 5 days prior to the hearing.
+- 7.2.1 Where the Clerk to the LGB receives a complaint under these procedures, he or she should arrange for a Complaints Review Panel to meet between 12 and 20 school days from receipt of the letter and to inform the Company Secretary to the Trust immediately. - 7.2.2 The Headteacher1 should also be informed immediately that a complaint has been received and consulted about the proposed date of the hearing. - 7.2.3 On issuing notification of the date and time of the hearing, the clerk will need to advise the Complainant and the Headteacher that any written documentation they wish the Panel to consider will need to be submitted in time to be circulated to Panel members 5 days prior to the hearing.
 The Complainant should be advised that they may be accompanied by a relative or friend.
-The Headteacher (or any staff member who is the subject of the complaint) should be advised that they may be accompanied by a professional support representative such as a senior colleague from another school in the Trust. - 7.2.4 The Complainant will be given reasonable notice of the date of the review panel, the date of which will be determined by the review panel. - 7.2.5 Notification of the hearing will also include details of the way in which the hearing will be conducted.
-The hearing will be minuted and copies of all relevant correspondence and notes will be kept on file by the clerk. - 7.2.6 The panel can: - Dismiss the complaint in whole or in part: - Uphold the complaint in whole or in part; - Decide on the appropriate action to be taken to resolve the complaint: - Recommend changes to the Academy's systems or procedures to ensure that - problems of a similar nature do not recur. - 7.2.7 The findings and recommendations of the Panel should be notified to the Complainant and, where relevant, the person complained about in writing within 5 school days of the hearing.
+The Headteacher (or any staff member who is the subject of the complaint) should be advised that they may be accompanied by a professional support representative such as a senior colleague from another school in the Trust. - 7.2.4 Notification of the hearing will also include details of the way in which the hearing will be conducted.
+The hearing will be minuted and copies of all relevant correspondence and notes will be kept on file by the clerk. - 7.2.5 The findings of the Panel should be notified to the Complainant and the Headteacher in writing within 5 school days of the hearing.
 This should include the outcome of the Panel accompanied by an explanation of those findings.
-The findings and recommendations of the panel will be available for inspection on the school premises by the Chair of the Local Governing Board and the Headteacher.
-The Complainant should also be informed of the opportunity for referral to the Education & Skills Funding Agency if they are not satisfied that the complaint has been dealt with properly according to the Trust's procedure. - 7.3 Procedure at the Complaints Panel meeting - 7.3.1 The hearing is as informal as possible.
-The Complainant is entitled to bring a friend or relative to accompany them at the hearing.
-The Headteacher (or any staff member who is the subject of the complaint) is entitled to be accompanied by a professional support representative such as a senior colleague from another school in the Trust.
-Witnesses are only required to attend for the part of the hearing in which they give their evidence. - 7.3.2 It is within the power of the Panel to decide whether to allow those invited to the Complaints Review Panel meeting to attend at the same time, or be invited to present their case separately.
-If all attendees are invited to attend the meeting at the same time the following meeting structure may be followed1:
+The Complainant should also be informed of the opportunity for referral to the Education Funding Agency if they are not satisfied that the complaint has been dealt with properly according to the Trust's procedure.

+7.3 Procedure at the Complaints Panel meeting

+7.3.1 The hearing is as informal as possible.
+The Complainant is entitled to bring a friend or relative.
+The Headteacher (or any staff member who is the subject of the complaint) is entitled to be accompanied by a professional support representative